cerebral/cerebral/docs/docs/docs/api/compute.md

 ```

 ## Getting data
 Compute can manually grab data related to where it is run.
 For example in **connect** you have access to both state and properties of the component.
-In a signal you would have access to state and the input to the signal.
+In a signal you would have access to state and the props to the signal.
 You do this by combining the **get** argument with a related tag:

 ```js
 import {compute} from 'cerebral'